eyssette/text2quiz/README.md

 # Text2quiz

-Tex2quiz is a quiz app, build with [Svelte Kit](https://kit.svelte.dev/), that can automatically create a (complex) quiz from a simple text.
+Tex2quiz is a quiz app, built with [Svelte Kit](https://kit.svelte.dev/), that can automatically create a (complex) quiz from a simple text.

 13 question types are available (True/False, MCQ, Cloze test, Flashcards, Short answers, Drag and drop, Ordering …).